-The U. S. Law Enforcement Assistance Administration has supported the development of programs which, while they do not go so far as to give the sum of all incident times, will give the average times and the incident tallies by hour-of-the-day, by shift, and by area.
+The U. S. Law Enforcement Assistance Administration has supported the development of programs which, while they do not go so far as to give the sum of all incident times, will give the average times and the incident tallies by hour-of-the-day, by shift, and by are required to conve comsumption estim resource where eq of data cards can 4.3.4 Alternative Presently und above, programs wi punched incident of analysis.
+Extensis consumed by hour-of tallies of inciden category) will of Without canne data processing sk any event, a fully limited planning r shift, and by area.
 Thus, only relatively simple hand calculations are required to convert the average times and numbers of incidents into time comsumption estimates.
 Otherwise, the planner should seek to find a local resource where equipment can be rented for keypunching data, and sorting of data cards can be accomplished using a mechanical sorter.